How to get remodel permits in Portland

 Permit pricing is decided by the city government in which the construction is to take place.
 If the project takes place outside the incorporated city limits, permits are then issued by the county government instead.

 In most cases, the contractor must get approval for any structural or trade work in a remodel.
 This almost always requires a different inspector to come out for each inspection.
 In other words, if you have both plumbing and electrical inspections, you’ll need a different inspector for each.

-However, the City of Portland currently offers a Field Issuance Remodel (FIR), which is designed to make the process of obtaining permits much easier for remodel projects.
+However, the City of Portland currently offers a Field Issuance Remodel (FIR), which is designed to make the process of obtaining remodel permits much easier for projects in Portland.

 For contractors partnered with the program, the Bureau of Development Services assigns a senior inspector to oversee a project from start to finish.
 Unlike other permit programs, the same person serves as the plans examiner, electrical inspector, plumbing inspector, structural inspector, and any other inspection-related contact.
 For standard permitting procedures, each phase of a remodel may see a different inspector, which leaves a lot of room for miscommunication and project delays.

 The FIR program is one of the most efficient permitting programs available, and costs $320 per inspection.
 Though the rate for inspections is higher than the standard inspection program, the inspector is cross-trained to inspect everything from structural to electrical changes.
 This means that if you time your inspections well and get as many of them done in the same site walk, you might actually save some money.

 The cost of building permits is usually relative to the value of construction work.
 The cost of the permit is a percentage of the total project cost at fair market value.